metal-sn/pyMCZ/README.md

 ====================
 Usage:
 ====================
-This code required ascii input files, their format is described below and examples are provided in the \<input\> directory in this package.  in our example 'exampledata_meas.txt' and 'exampledata_err.txt' are the input files.
+This code requires ascii input files, their format is described below and examples are provided in the \<input\> directory in this package.
+In our example 'exampledata_meas.txt' and 'exampledata_err.txt' are the input files.

 From the commandline simply use as:
 ```
 python mcz.py <filename> nsample --path PATH
 ```
-<b>\<filename\></b>: \<filename\> is the root name for the input as well as all the output files: it could be for example the name of the supernova at the location of which HII regions have been measured ('exampledata' in our examples)
+<b>\<filename\></b>: \<filename\> is the root name for the input as well as for all the output files: it could be for example the name of the supernova at the location of which HII regions have been measured ('exampledata' in our examples)

 <b>nsample</b>: the number of MC samples desired